-The Living Wage, by contrast, is a voluntary initiative started by campaign group Citizens UK, which seeks to persuade employers that paying people more than the minimum wage is good for business.
-The Living Wage takes as its starting point the needs of the employee, rather than the employer, and is set at a rate that reflects the actual cost of living.
+The Real Living Wage, by contrast, is a voluntary initiative started by campaign group Citizens UK, which seeks to persuade employers that paying people more than the minimum wage is good for business.
+The Real Living Wage takes as its starting point the needs of the employee, rather than the employer, and is set at a rate that reflects the actual cost of living.
 The idea behind it is that people should be able to earn a living by working normal full-time hours, and that the government should not need to subsidise low wages with in-work benefits to the extent that it currently does.

 Bluebird Care Tameside, part of a franchise group, was set up by former nurse and NHS senior manager Lynn Sbaih.
 “I’d always been concerned about providing the right care at the right time in the right place, with the right person.
 So I took the decision to leave the NHS and walk the talk,” says Sbaih.

-It was some time later that a member of the organisation’s staff, Bluebird’s care manager, spotted the Living Wage campaign.
+It was some time later that a member of the organisation’s staff, Bluebird’s care manager, spotted the Real Living Wage campaign.
 Sbaih decided to get accreditation, which has turned out to be useful as a marketing tool.

-“When we have customer inquiries, we explain that we pay the Living Wage and that we do a lot of supervision and training,” says Sbaih.
-Indeed, some clients actually come to Bluebird Tameside because it is a Living Wage employer, even though that means it charges a little more than some other providers.
+“When we have customer inquiries, we explain that we pay the Real Living Wage and that we do a lot of supervision and training,” says Sbaih.
+Indeed, some clients actually come to Bluebird Tameside because it is a Real Living Wage employer, even though that means it charges a little more than some other providers.
 “This is a place with strong, traditional Labour values and paying properly is important,” says Sbaih.

 Terms and conditions

-Being a Living Wage employer has had implications for more than just the hourly rate paid to employees.
+Being a Real Living Wage employer has had implications for more than just the hourly rate paid to employees.
 Bluebird Tameside has signed up to the Living Wage Foundation’s Social Care Charter, which aims to address other aspects of poor terms and conditions in the care sector.
 One of the conditions of the charter is to pay care workers for travel time between visits.
-The company will fund this in part by switching to flat rate payments, instead of charging higher rates for weekend and holiday working (at the time workers received £13.95 an hour on bank holidays.)
+The company will fund this in part by switching to flat rate payments, instead of charging higher rates for weekend and holiday working (at the time workers received £15.95 an hour on bank holidays.)
 At the same time, Sbaih planned to move workers on to substantive contracts with regular hours, rather than the variable contacts she previously used.

-Although people sometimes ask Sbaih how she can afford to pay the Living Wage, her view is that she can’t afford not to.
+Although people sometimes ask Sbaih how she can afford to pay the Real Living Wage, her view is that she can’t afford not to.
 “It costs us money, but the advantages far outweigh anything,” she says.
 Recruitment is not a problem and retention is improved by the relatively good pay and conditions offered to employees.
 “To a certain extent you get what you pay for.
 We’ve got good people who go the extra mile,” she says.

 Sbaih recruits her care workers for their values, rather than skills, often taking people with no experience and then testing them out, for example, in a bag packing session raising money for charity at a local supermarket.
 “They’ve got to like people and be committed to customer service, which some people find quite hard,” says Sbaigh.
 “We don’t want people who are just interested in the money, or who want 60 hours a week.”